-Constable, a Democrat, was the representative for Maryland's 5th congressional district from 1845 to 1847.
+Constable was the representative for Maryland’s 5th congressional district and was a Democrat.
+He served from 1845 to 1847.

 From Dec 1845 to Mar 1847, Constable missed 465 of 642 roll call votes, which is 72.4%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.